 As a small business owner, there’s a good chance you’ve been in a position where you felt it best to go with your gut.
 There are times where taking an analytical approach and reviewing the facts to determine value is the right move.
 But, occasionally, there are rare opportunities where your gut and statistics align, and the answer is clear.
 Deciding to use home service software to augment your employee relations is one of those times, and we’re going to give you three reasons why.
 We think both your head and your gut will agree.

 Business software can help you manage your workforce, budget, work orders, and billing and invoicing.
-But while a great deal of attention is being paid to how these platforms can enhance productivity and support optimization, they also create the foundation for powerful connections between businesses and their customers.
-Software focused on customers, is commonly referred to as a customer relationship manager (CRM).
-The most comprehensive CRMs can impact the way businesses access and interpret customer data, and launching marketing campaigns for securing retention.
-These programs transform phone calls, and even website visits into actionable data that feed conversions, retention, and growth.
-Here we share some of the ways in which this software can help your small business.
-Improving customer relationships and retention rates.
+But while a great deal of attention is paid to how these platforms can enhance productivity and support optimization inside the company, they also create the foundation for powerful connections between businesses and their customers.
+Software focused on customers is commonly referred to as a customer relationship manager (CRM).
+The most comprehensive CRMs can dramatically impact the way small businesses access and interpret customer data, launch marketing campaigns, and develop techniques for securing retention over the long haul.
+These programs transform phone calls, work orders, invoices and even website visits into actionable data that feeds conversions, retention, and growth.
+Here we share some of the top ways software can help your small business improve its customer relationships and bulk up retention rates.